dchege711/Augmented_Reality/Quantitative_Research/03_Laptop-as-an-anchor_and_Two-Standalone-HoloLenses.md

     * **Quaternion**
         * *e.g. (4, 46, -4.21, -984) (4 floats --> 16 bytes)*
         * Used by Unity to represent rotations of game objects (in our case, holograms).

-## Notes On the Experiments
 * In our experiments, we used ints and vector3's, under the assumption that our findings can be generalized to the other data types.
-* The HoloToolkit Sharing utility was rather finicky with the university Wi-Fi.
+* The HoloToolkit Sharing utility was rather finicky with the university WiFi.
 The connection time between the HoloLenses wasn't very predictable.
 Sometimes one HoloLens would be kept waiting longer than the other.
-* I considered the connected HoloLens as representative of what the other one would have sent.
-Spending more time synchronizing this would yield little results since the amount of data sent gives us a ceiling to work with.
+* Due to time constraints, we considered the connected HoloLens as representative of what the other one would have sent.
-* For example, 4kVectors shows a case in which both HoloLenses connected successfully with each other over the Sharing utility, while 8kVectors shows when only one HoloLens made the successful connection from the beginning of the experiment.
+* For example, 4kVectors shows a case in which both HoloLenses connected successfully with each other over the Sharing utility.
 ```shell
 4kVectors_data    Chege    Sent :  44.73 MB (259 sec)   Received :  11.97 MB (274 sec)
 4kVectors_data    Maria    Sent :  51.34 MB (246 sec)   Received :  13.14 MB (261 sec)